amitjoy/osgi-messaging/README.md

 #### Useful Notes

+* Note that, the connection to the MQTT broker can be terminated anytime due to network issues.
+In such a case, you can track the availability of a connection to the broker using an OSGi service which gets registered if the connection to the broker is maintained.
+The service will disappear if the connection gets broken.
+This service contains `mqtt.connection.ready` property that is set to `true`.
+Also note that, the service is exported under `TargetCondition` marker interface (Refer to `Target Condition Satisfiability for MQTT client` below)
 * Since more than one implementations can coexist in the OSGi runtime, we can search for the MQTT services by means of the provided service properties.
 * Refer to the examples above.
 * Also note that, the `in.bytehue.messaging.mqtt5.provider` bundle packages the APIs and implementation together.
 This bundle also packages and exports the HiveMQ Java client APIs to perform enhanced configuration to the client.